gridpoint-com/svg_island/README.md

 notes:

-MARK: The downsides were the documentation, complexity of the output SVG, and there was no clear way to meet our design goals.
+MARK: The downsides were the sparse documentation, complexity of the output SVG, and there was no clear way to meet our design goals.

 ---